-Application Procedures: A complete application for the Social Work Research Partnership Program should contain:
+Application Procedures : A complete application for the Social Work Research Partnersh nip Program should contain:

-- 1. Completed application form. - 2.
-A proposal (not to exceed two pages) of the project to be undertaken (see guidelines). - 3.
-A curriculum vitae for the faculty partner and the student partner. - 4.
-The most recent transcript for the student partner.
-(An unofficial copy is acceptable).
+1. Completed application form.

+2. A proposal (not to exceed two pages) of the project to be unde ertaken (see guidelines).

+3. The most recent transcript for the student partner.
+(An unoffice cial copy is acceptable).

 Student Name: Social Science: UMID#:

 Faculty Partner: Dept./Unit: Phone:

 Research Title:

-Total amount reques sted: \$
+Total amount requeste ed:\$

-Will the student nee d healthcare benefits for the Sp/Su t erm ? ☐ YES □ NO
+Will the student need healthcare benefits for the Sp/Su term ? □ NO

-Funding Source 1: Joint Interdisciplinary Doctoral Pro Account #: 170069 Proj.
+Funding Source 1 Social Work and Social Science 59 Proj.
 Grant U004457

-Social Work and Social Science Contact Person: Todd Huynh Phone #: (734) 647-25 54

-(who will be processing the payme · -
+Contact Person: Todd Huynh Phone #: (734) (who will be processing the payment of Rackham's matching fur

-Funding Source 2: Account#:
+Funding Source 2: Account #:

 Contact Person: Phone #:

-(who will be processing the payment of the faculty partner's matching funds)
+(who will be processing the payment of the faculty partner's mo atching funds)

-Signature of Faculty Partner Date
+Signature of Faculty Part ner Date

-Signature of Student Date
+Signature of Student